influxdata/telegraf/plugins/inputs/kube_inventory/README.md

 When monitoring [k3s](https://k3s.io) server instances one can re-use already generated administration token.
-This is less secure than using the more restrictive dedicated telegraf user but more convienient to set up.
+This is less secure than using the more restrictive dedicated telegraf user but more convenient to set up.

 ```console
 # replace `telegraf` with the user the telegraf process is running as